smallblue2/Hako/docs/functional-spec/FS.md

 **Description**

 Through a custom signalling server clients can create task rooms via the task application.
-A unique room id, is produced to the client so that it can share it with other clients that want to connect.
+A unique room id is produced to the client so that it can share it with other clients that want to connect.
 The task room is a peer-to-peer connection between other clients.
-The client that creates the room acts as the central client where all other clients are peripheral.
+The client that creates the room acts as the central client whereas all other clients are peripheral.

 **Criticality**